 Located 15 kilometres from Perth city and nine kilometres from Fremantle, we are bordered by three major access roads – Kwinana Freeway, Murdoch Drive and South Street.

 Just a short walk away is the Murdoch bus and train station, which has lifts and ramps from platforms.
-During peak hours, trains will arrive at Murdoch Station every five minutes, and two trains will arrive every 15 minutes during non-peak times.
+During peak hours, trains arrive at Murdoch Station every five minutes, and two trains arrive every 15 minutes during non-peak times.

-Regular buses will run between Murdoch Station and our hospital for those who are unable or prefer not to walk.
+Regular buses run between Murdoch Station and our hospital for those who are unable or prefer not to walk.
 A bus will pass directly by our hospital every two minutes at peak times and every five minutes during non-peak times.